getodk/collect/README.md

         git clone https://github.com/YOUR-GITHUB-USERNAME/collect

     If you prefer not to use the command line, you can use Android Studio to create a new project from version control using `https://github.com/YOUR-GITHUB-USERNAME/collect`.

 1. Open the project in the folder of your clone from Android Studio.
 To run the project, click on the green arrow at the top of the screen.
 The emulator is very slow so we generally recommend using a physical device when possible.

+1. Make sure you can run unit tests by running everything under `collect_app/src/test/java` in Android Studio or on the command line:

+    ```
+    ./gradlew testDebug
+    ```

+1. Make sure you can run instrumented tests by running everything under `collect_app/src/androidTest/java` in Android Studio or on the command line:

+    ```
+    ./gradlew connectedAndroidTest
+    ```
+    **Note:** You can see the emulator setup used on CI in  `.circleci/config.yml`.

 ## Testing a form without a server
 When you first run Collect, it is set to download forms from [https://opendatakit.appspot.com/](https://opendatakit.appspot.com/), the demo server.
 You can sometimes verify your changes with those forms but it can also be helpful to put a specific test form on your device.
 Here are some options for that: